jprofessionals/my-page/README.md

 ## Running the app

-Build the app with `npm install` and run it with `npm run dev.
-The app on localhost:3000 (with a proxy to the local api).
+Build the app with `npm install` and run it with `npm run dev`.
+The app will run on http://localhost:3000 (with a proxy to the api running on localhost:8080).

 ### Local MySQl

+There is a Docker Compose file for running a local MySQL with some semi-random testdata under `my-page-api`, this can be run with the following command: `docker-compose -f my-page-api/docker-compose.yaml up local-mypage-db -d`

+Alternatively you can run a clean MySQL db without data using the following:
 `docker run -e MYSQL_USER=mypage -e MYSQL_PASSWORD=mypage -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=mypage -d -p 3306:3306 mysql:5.7.8`

+Both of these will set up MySQL to work when running the api with the `local` profile.

 ### CLI for Google Cloud